 Which side of the plasterboard do you plaster?

 You should plaster the white side of the plasterboard.

 Use a jointing knife to scoop filler mixture and run it along each joint in a smooth motion.

 You can tile over painted plasterboard easily by using an effective tile adhesive.

 Do I need to seal plasterboard before painting?

 Yes, you should seal plasterboard before painting to make it less absorbent and help the paint adhere better.
 A popular way to seal plasterboard is to use a mist coast, which is a thin layer of watered-down paint.

 Plasterboard is just one of the many building supplies you can find at Hitchcock & King.
 As London’s leading builders merchants, we provide domestic and commercial customers across London with top quality building supplies.
 From plasterboard to roof sheets and everything in between, we’ve got everything you need to get the job done.
-Get same day or next-day delivery on all our supplies or pick up from your local branch.
+Get fast, reliable delivery on all our supplies or pick up from your local branch.